CharaDesigns/charadesigns.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I’m an apsiring data scientist, experienced with Python programming.
+I specialize in data wrangling, exploratory analysis, and data visualizations..
+I love working on projects together, so feel free to reach out for collaboration!”

 Etc, etc, etc